-Your hair should be at least a quarter of an inch long so that it comes off easily, without having to go over the area again and again (ouch!).
+Bikini wax for the bride should ensure the hair should be at least a quarter of an inch long so that it comes off easily, without having to go over the area again and again (ouch!).
 If you’ve been shaving the area all this time, then refrain from picking up your razor and allow the hair to grow enough in preparation for your wax.
 However, make sure it isn’t too long either; if so, you may want to trim it to allow the strips to get the perfect grip.

 3. Be Clean